◆ Part of Year in Kenya series · gabrielmahia.com · dearimmigrant.com

 Fort Leonard Wood, Missouri.
 The name itself sounds like something from another century, which in a sense it is — the Army was built in another century, and it carries that century with it into each new one, sometimes gracefully and sometimes not.
 Missouri in January is cold in a way that Virginia cold does not prepare you for.
 The cold is one of the first things.

-I am not sure you understood, standing there in the Missouri cold on January 20, 2012, that being counted is not the same as being seen.
+I am not sure you understood, standing there in the Missouri cold on that first day, that being counted is not the same as being seen.
 That knowledge took longer.

 Letter 03: What the Library Gave You